Eugleo/npfl114-2021-notes/README.md

 # Exam quesiton answers for NPFL114 — Deep Learning

 View the generated files in the `rendered-*` directories.
+To view the html files, clone the repository and open them in the browser.

 ## Contributing